how it works

 empowerment

-Person centered therapy is an opportunity to practice control and decision-making in a safe environment.
+Here is an opportunity to practice control and decision-making in a safe environment.
 With power and authority to initiate topics and contemplate actions.
-This is a chance to practice status and worth and build self esteem.
+This is a chance to build and practice self-esteem.

 social and financial pressures